 Explaining the Holy Trinity of God the Father, God the Son (Jesus) and God the Holy Spirit will be needed at some point when sharing the True Gospel with children, Muslims, Jehovah's Witnesses and other non-Christians.
-Yet many Christians have difficulty explaining the Trinity clearly, Biblically and in a way that is easy to understand.
+Yet many Christians have difficulty explaining the Trinity clearly and Biblically.

 Part of the reason for this difficulty in explaining the Trinity is that the word "Trinity" is not found in the Bible.
-But the bigger, far more common issue is that most professing Christians don't read or know the Bible enough to be capable of explaining the clear Biblical truth that this word represents.
+But the bigger, more common reason is that most professing Christians don't read or know the Bible enough to be capable of explaining the clear Biblical truth that this term represents.

 "In the beginning was the Word, and the Word was with God, and the Word was God...
 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth."
 (John 1:1,14)